-This Baked Asparagus Recipe is a favorite of my daughter and I. If you are trying to figure out how to cook asparagus in the oven, you will find cooking asparagus doesn’t get much easier than this simple recipe.
+This Baked Asparagus Recipe is a favorite way of making the healthy vegetable in my house.
+If you are trying to figure out how to cook asparagus in the oven, you will find perfectly roasted asparagus is one of the best cooking methods.

 Baked Asparagus (Why Bake)

 One of the best ways to cook a fresh bunch of asparagus is by baking it.
 While I also grilled asparagus with olive oil, fresh minced garlic and seasoning, the flames can cause the more delicate bud section of the spears to singe or dry out if precautions are not taken.
 In contrast, baked asparagus is pretty easy to monitor, and the stalk can reach the preferred level of semi-tenderness while the bud is still nice to serve.
 Oven roasted asparagus is a great choice for beginner cooks.

 The Oven Roasted asparagus recipe is essentially the same as baked, just done at a higher temperature for a little less time.

 Now steaming is also an easy way to cook asparagus too, but unless I am planning to sauce my spears or add the vegetable to a dish and want it cooked first, that is not my go-to method.
 I prefer baking asparagus rather than steaming for the most part.
 When I bake fresh asparagus, I often do so with a simple seasoned marinade or dressing.
 The oven roasted asparagus is ready to eat, immediately after cooking.

 The spears often end out more of an appetizer in my house than just a healthy side dish, since my daughter stalks the kitchen awaiting them, as soon as she knows they are in the oven.

 Learning how to make asparagus in the oven is super easy.
 Let's make some!